njang/GA-w10d04-django/README.md

 	```

-4. Now lets update our views.py to use our models!
+4. Now let's update our views.py to use our models!
 Remember to remove your Treasure class definition, we won't need that where we're going.

 	```python
 	# main_app/views.py